hiraanwar14620/EmployeeManagementBackend/README.md

 POST    /api/Addresses (Will create a new address record in the database) PATCH   /api/Addresses/4 (Will edit/update the address with new data wich has the id of 4) DELETE  /api/Addresses/4 (Will delete the address of id 4)

+To start the instance of Postgresql Database server: docker compose -f ./docker-compose.yml up -d